abdilatifbashir/student/README.md

 ## Requirements

-For development, you will only need Node Version Manager (NVM), Node.js and Yarn, installed in your environement.
+For development, you will only need Node Version Manager (NVM), Node.js npm or Yarn, installed in your environement.

 ## Mac OS / Linux / Unix